Sound Space Musical Terms and Definitions Glossary

 F

-Forte: A dynamic marking meaning to play loudly.
+Forte: A dynamic marking meaning loud.

 G

-Glissando: A continuous slide between two notes.
+Glissando: A slide between two notes.

 H